Pressure gaps, geometric potentials, and nonpositively curved manifolds: Estimates for Type 1 manifolds

-\begin{rem*} Proposition \ref{prop: estm_x_psi} is more general than \eqref{eq: main}.
-The lower bound of $|\phi_{v}(\tau)|$ is not necessary for deriving Proposition \ref{prop: shad_geod_int_esti}. \end{rem*} We begin by collecting relevant lemmas to prove this proposition, the first of which concerns with a general property of Riccati solutions. \begin{lem} There exists $R_{0}=R_{0}(C,m)$ such that for any $R\in[0,R_{0}]$, and any solution $U:[0,R]\to M_{n-1}(\mathbb{R})$ of the following Riccati equation
+We begin by collecting relevant lemmas to prove this proposition, the first of which concerns the general property of Riccati solutions. \begin{lem} There exists $R_{0}=R_{0}(C,m)$ such that for any $R\in[0,R_{0}]$, and any solution $U:[0,R]\to M_{n-1}(\mathbb{R})$ of the following Riccati equation

 we have

 \end{lem}

 \begin{proof} Let $\lambda:[0,R]\to\mathbb{R}$ be the solution of